Your website is a tool. It exists to further your ability to make an impact. Is it getting the job done?

 Effective websites make taking action easy.

 Most people don’t want to share every bit of their personal information with your nonprofit, and probably won’t stick around to fill out a super long form.
 No matter if it’s a newsletter sign up or a donation form, go bare bones on the information you require.
 Don’t ask for information you aren’t going to use.
+Get ideas for simple forms to add to you site.

 Knowing what’s working and what isn’t is key.
 A data-focused approach to your website will help you keep track of important metrics like who you’re catching, where you’re catching them and how long they’re sticking around.